adkron/dirtyinformation.com/_posts/2014-9-2-a-is-for-abbrev.markdown

 'A' begins the alphabet and it would be so easy to start out with Ruby's [Array](http://ruby-doc.org/core-2.0.0/Array.html).
-Everyone knows there are many amazing ways to travers, and manipulate Ruby's array, but we want to grow in our knowledge.
+Everyone knows there are many amazing ways to traverse, and manipulate Ruby's array, but we want to grow in our knowledge.
 Instead of Array we set our sites on a very small Module, [Abbrev](http://ruby-doc.org/stdlib-2.0.0/libdoc/abbrev/rdoc/Abbrev.html).

-Weighig in at only 131 lines there isn't much to talk about.
+Weighing in at only 131 lines there isn't much to talk about.
 Once we put it on a comment diet Abbrev has a mere 44 lines of code.
 These 44 lines create only two methods.